pektin/jam/compiler/llvm/README.md

 # LLVM

 LLVM is used as a target for the jam compiler.
-This contains the emitter used to convert lekvar to llvm bytecode.
+This contains the emitter used to convert Lekvar to llvm-ir.

 ## Approach

-The current approach for emitting llvm ir using lekvar uses a file-like object as a target output.
-The final output target is used as a global write target for llvm ir.
+The current approach for emitting llvm-ir using Lekvar uses a file-like object as a target output.
+The final output target is used as a global write target for llvm-ir.
 Since emitting can jump from one function to the next without finishing, writing has to be buffered using a stack of strings, where the top of the stack is always the writing target and when removed is written to the global output.

 This approach is sub-optimal because of the mass-use of string addition, especially with the python implementation but it is good enough for now.